linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 24 Investment-Oriented Life Insurance.md

 In a perfect world, everyone makes money, and no one is unhappy.
 We will discuss some spectacular LBO failures below.
 In the meantime, we describe how a theoretical LBO should work.

-Imagine a company that is capitalized with a market value of equity of  $500 million and a face value of debt of$ 100 million.
-The company generates an EBITDA (earnings before interest and taxes plus depreciation and amortization) of $80 million.
+Imagine a company that is capitalized with a market value of equity of  \$500 million and a face value of debt of\$ 100 million.
+The company generates an EBITDA (earnings before interest and taxes plus depreciation and amortization) of \$80 million.
 EBITDA represents the free cash flow from operations that is available for the owners and debtors of the company.
 This is a 13.3\% return on capital for the company's shareholders and debtholders.

-An LBO firm offers  $700 million to purchase the equity of the company and to pay off the outstanding debt.
-The debt is paid off at face value of$ 100 million and $600 million is offered to the equity holders (a 20\% premium over the market value) to entice them to tender their shares to the LBO offer.
+An LBO firm offers  \$700 million to purchase the equity of the company and to pay off the outstanding debt.
+The debt is paid off at face value of\$ 100 million and \$600 million is offered to the equity holders (a 20\% premium over the market value) to entice them to tender their shares to the LBO offer.

-The  $700 million LBO is financed with$ 600 million in debt (with a 10\% coupon rate) and $100 million in equity.
-The company must pay yearly debt service of $60 million to meet its interest payment obligations.
+The  \$700 million LBO is financed with\$ 600 million in debt (with a 10\% coupon rate) and \$100 million in equity.
+The company must pay yearly debt service of \$60 million to meet its interest payment obligations.
 After the LBO, the management of the company improves its operations, streamlines its expenses, and implements better asset utilization.
-The result is that the cash flow of the company improves from $80 million a year to  $120 million a year.$  By foregoing dividends and using the free cash flow to pay down the existing debt, the management of the company can own the company free and clear in about seven years.
+The result is that the cash flow of the company improves from \$80 million a year to  \$120 million a year.$  By foregoing dividends and using the free cash flow to pay down the existing debt, the management of the company can own the company free and clear in about seven years.

 This means that, after seven years, the LBO firm can claim the annual cash flow of 120 million completely for itself.
 Using a growth rate of 2\% per year and a discount rate of 12\%, this cash flow is worth: